 United Airlines (UAL) Gains As Market Dips: What You Should Know

+Wall Street will be looking for positivity from United Airlines as it approaches its next earnings report date.
+The company is expected to report EPS of -$2.16, up 69.14% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $7.94 billion, up 132.85% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for United Airlines.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for United Airlines.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-United Airlines is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 3.97% lower within the past month.
+United Airlines is currently sporting a Zacks Rank of #3 (Hold).

+Looking at its valuation, United Airlines is holding a Forward P/E ratio of 23.82.
+For comparison, its industry has an average Forward P/E of 18.06, which means United Airlines is trading at a premium to the group.

 Infrastructure Stock Boom to Sweep America